 All of this came to an abrupt end on the 31st August 1975.
 From the 1st September all civil flight operations were moved to Tegel airport.
 The US military were once again the sole user of the airport up until 1985.
 Lufthansa recommenced their first flights since before the war during October 1990 after reunification.
 The US military finally moved out in 1993 after the cold war had ended and Lufthansa eventually moved all their operations to Tegel in 1994.
 The airport was now in serious decline, which has continued to this day.
 By 2008 there were only a small number of private aircraft and just a handful of short haul flights flying to and from the airport, with an even smaller number of based aircraft.
 Only a small percentage of the original terminal was still in use for airport operations!
 Because of the airport's location right in the heart of the city, the decision was taken to close it as soon as an agreement had been reached on the provision of the "new Berlin airport" which will be located at Schonefeld.
 Despite a great effort from airport supporters to keep the site open, a "none binding" referendum, which took place earlier this year, failed to change the mind of those who wished to close the historic airport at the end of October 2008.
 Its final great moment came in 2006 when the FIFA World Cup Final was held in Berlin.
 All private / executive aircraft were routed into Tempelhof which resulted in the highest number of movements since the Berlin Airlift!
 It was estimated that there were nearly 1000 movements with about 250 visiting aircraft!
 Click on this link to get some idea of the huge scale of the operation!

 Despite having a relatively short runway which was deemed unsuitable for Air France's Caravelles, aircraft right up to the size of Boeing 747 and C-5A Galaxy have landed at the airport!
 The last wide bodied aircraft to ever visit was Airbus A330 D-ALPD on the 8th September 2007 for an enthusiast flight.
 I would imagine that the most famous aircraft in Tempelhof's history is the DC-3.
 In fact one DC-3, D-CXXX is still based at the airport.
 Many other famous aircraft have flown in and out of the airport over the years.
-The following links will lead you to many of these:- Tempelhof aircraft images 1 and Tempelhof aircraft images 2 and Tempelhof aircraft images 3
+The following link will take you to some of these:-Tempelhof aircraft images

 The last BAC 1-11 to visit was Jetline's VP-CJL on the 28th January 2004.